-The IT Department operates under the direction of the Directors of IT, who report to the Chief Information Officer.
+The IT Department operates under the direction of the Vice President of Technology Solutions and Directors of IT, who report to the Chief Information Officer.
 The IT Department is responsible for the overall security and integrity of the data systems that IEHP uses to support Members, Providers and Team Members.
 IT is responsible for maintaining internal systems that provide access to Member data, received from both regulators, Providers and contracted entities.
 The system ensures that Team Members have access to data to assist them in providing care and guidance to Members.
 The IT Department maintains the Member and Provider portals which are extensively used tools for communicating.

 3.13.
-Marketing and Communication Department
+Marketing and Communications Department

-The Marketing Department operates under the direction of the Senior Director of Marketing and Product Management, who reports to the Chief Marketing Officer.
-The Marketing Department is responsible for conducting appropriate product and market research to support the development of marketing and Member communication plans for all products including Member materials (e.g., Member Newsletters, Evidence of Coverage, Provider Directory, website, etc.).
-The Quality Management Department works closely with the Marketing and Health Education Departments to ensure that Member materials are implemented in a timely manner.
+The Marketing and Communications Department operates under the direction of the Director of Communications and Marketing, who reports to the Chief Communications and Marketing Officer.
+The Marketing and Communications Department is responsible for conducting appropriate product and market research to support the development of marketing and Member communication plans for all products including Member materials (e.g., Member Newsletters, Evidence of Coverage, Provider Directory, website, etc.).
+The Quality Management Department works closely with the Marketing and Communications and the Health Education Departments to ensure that Member materials are implemented in a timely manner.